mlcommons/training/stable_diffusion/README.md

 Stable Diffusion v2 is a latent diffusion model which combines an autoencoder with a diffusion model that is trained in the latent space of the autoencoder.
 During training:

 * Images are encoded through an encoder, which turns images into latent representations.
 The autoencoder uses a relative downsampling factor of 8 and maps images of shape 512 x 512 x 3 to latents of shape 64 x 64 x 4
-* Text prompts are encoded through the OpenCLIP-ViT/H text-encoder.
+* Text prompts are encoded through the OpenCLIP-ViT/H text-encoder, the output embedding vector has a lengh of 1024.
 * The output of the text encoder is fed into the UNet backbone of the latent diffusion model via cross-attention.
 * The loss is a reconstruction objective between the noise that was added to the latent and the prediction made by the UNet.
 We also use the so-called v-objective, see https://arxiv.org/abs/2202.00512.

 The UNet backbone in our model serves as the sole trainable component, initialized from random weights.
 Conversely, the weights of both the image and text encoders are loaded from a pre-existing checkpoint and kept static throughout the training procedure

+Although our benchmark aims to adhere to the original Stable Diffusion v2 implementation as closely as possible, it's important to note some key deviations:
+1. The group norm of the UNet within our code uses a group size of 16 instead of the 32 used in the original implementation.
+This adjustment can be found in our code at this [link](https://github.com/ahmadki/training/blob/master/stable_diffusion/ldm/modules/diffusionmodules/util.py#L209)

 ### UNet
 TODO(ahmadki): give an overview